alanssitis/smart-air-hockey-table/web/src/pages/team/tmoorma.md

 **Hardware**

-- After receiving the team's KiCad order, I confirmed all components were included in the package.
+- After receiving the team's Digikey order, I confirmed all components were included in the package.
 After which, I sent pictures of the shipping confirmation information to Ben to be sent to procurement.

 - Visited the ECE shop several times to gather electrical components needed by the team for testing or soldering PCBs. \
   Components included, but were not limited to: resistors (100 Ohm, 1 kOhm, 10 kOhm), capacitors (10 nF, 1 uF, 4.7 uF, 10 uF), various potentiometers, LDRs, LEDs (red, yellow, and blue), LM339, dupont wires (male to female), and 2n7000 THT mosfets. \